Table of contents:

 - Is poor reading comprehension holding your child back?

 What is reading comprehension?

-Reading is one of the most critical components of any language and it an essential tool for lifelong learning.
-Reading is comprehension is the heart and goal of reading.
+Reading is one of the most critical components of any language and an essential tool for lifelong learning.
+Reading comprehension is the heart and goal of reading.

 Reading comprehension refers to a reader’s ability to interpret a text successfully.
 Mikulecky and Jeffries point out that reading comprehension means making sense of what readers read and connecting the ideas in the text to what they already know.
 Duffy defines reading comprehension as the essence of reading because if we do not understand the message, we are not reading.

 What is the difference between literal and inferential comprehension?